A Probabilistic Framework for Location Inference from Social Media: Introduction

-\vpara{Our solution and contributions.} In this paper, we propose a probabilistic framework based on factor graph model to address the location inference problem.
-The model seamlessly combines content information and network structure into a probabilistic graphical model.
+\hide{ The model seamlessly combines content information and network structure into a probabilistic graphical model.
 In the graphical model, labeled locations are propagated to unlabeled users.
 In this way, the model supports both supervised learning and semi-supervised learning.
 The model also supports incorporating deep representation features learned from social context.
 To improve the learning effectiveness and efficiency, we explore several learning algorithms.
-It shows that Loopy Belief Propagation (LBP) achieves good performance, but is not scalable to large networks.
-Softmax regression (SR) and Metropolis-Hastings (MH) algorithms have successfully addressed the efficiency problem.
-Moreover, we present a Two-chain Metropolis-Hastings (MH+) algorithm, which further improves the inference accuracy.
+It shows that traditional Loopy Belief Propagation (LBP) algorithm is not scalable to large networks.
+The Softmax regression (SR) and Two-Chain Sampling (TCS) algorithms we proposed have successfully addressed the efficiency problem and improved the inference accuracy. }

-We conduct experiments on several datasets of different genres: Twitter, Weibo, and Facebook.
-The results show that the proposed probabilistic model significantly improves the location inference accuracy (+3.3-18.5\% by F1-score), compared to several state-of-the-art methods.
-In terms of time cost of model training, the proposed MH+ algorithm achieves more than $100\times$ speedup over LBP.
+We conduct systematic experiments on different genres of datasets, including Twitter and Weibo.
+The results show that the proposed model significantly improves the location inference accuracy.
+In terms of the time cost for model training, the proposed TCS algorithm is very efficient and requires only less than two hours of training on million-scale networks.

-\vpara{Organization.} Section~\ref{sec:approach} presents the proposed methodology.
+\hide{ \vpara{Organization.} Section~\ref{sec:approach} presents the proposed methodology.
 Section~\ref{sec:exp} presents experimental results that validate the effectiveness of our methodology.
-Section \ref{sec:conclusion} concludes this work.
+Section \ref{sec:conclusion} concludes this work. }

 \hide{

 We find all these previous works conducted experiments in a specific region, which is the major limitation of their models.
 When we want to locate users all around world, these models have difficulty solving the problems such as various languages and too large corpus.
 Besides, using tweet content to infer the location is not very reliable, because the user can tweet everything they like, not necessarily related to the location.